lisellelogan/my_daily_journal/README.md

 My Daily Journal was created using the web framework Sinatra, implemented using Ruby, HTML, and CSS.

+## Visuals

+The [icon](https://www.deviantart.com/guichicookie/art/Journal-icon-341340032) for the web application.

 ## Installation

 To install this web application go to your terminal: